bootdotdev/learn-cicd-starter/README.md

 go build -o notely && ./notely
 ```

+NOTE: Make sure to check out the browser settings that block insecure localhost requests!
+Those need to be off before you can proceed.

 *This starts the server in non-database mode.* It will serve a simple webpage at `http://localhost:8000`.

 You do *not* need to set up a database or any interactivity on the webpage yet.
 Instructions for that will come later in the course!